 This bill amends the process by which counties in Wyoming can decrease maximum speed limits on highways.
-It introduces a new provision that allows the transportation commission to override a board of county commissioners' resolution to lower speed limits, provided that the commission acts within sixty days of receiving the resolution.
+It introduces a new provision allowing the transportation commission to override a board of county commissioners' resolution to lower speed limits, provided that the commission acts within sixty days of receiving the resolution.
 If the commission does not take action within this timeframe, it waives its ability to override the resolution.
 Additionally, the bill specifies that counties can decrease speed limits on certain streets and highways, excluding interstate highways, but must submit their adopted resolutions to the commission within sixty days.

 Statutes affected: Introduced: 24-2-109, 31-5-303